asiloisad/pulsar-project-list/README.md

 ![recent-list](https://github.com/bacadra/pulsar-project-list/raw/master/assets/recent-list.png)

-The Project list is a window that makes it easier to navigate through projects.
+Get easy access to all your projects and manage them with project specific options.
 The project file is located in the Pulsar configuration files under the name `project.cson`.

 ## Installation